sxs-collaboration/spectre/docs/Installation/Installation.md

 Install Spack by cloning it into `SPACK_DIR` (a directory of your choice), then add `SPACK_DIR/bin` to your `PATH`.

-For security, it is good practice to make Spack use the system's OpenSLL rather than allow it to install a new copy — see Spack's documentation for [instructions](https://spack.readthedocs.io/en/latest/getting_started.html#openssl).
+For security, it is good practice to make Spack use the system's OpenSSL rather than allow it to install a new copy — see Spack's documentation for [instructions](https://spack.readthedocs.io/en/latest/getting_started.html#openssl).
+You may need to install the development version of OpenSSL:
+* On Ubuntu (16.04), run `sudo apt-get install libssl-dev`
+* On Fedora (27), run `sudo dnf install openssl-devel`

 Spack works well with a module environment.
 We recommend [LMod](https://github.com/TACC/Lmod), which is available on many systems: